Wildix/xBeesConnect/README.md

 ```

 #### `isAuthorized: (payload: string) => Promise<ResponseFromChannel>`
-pushes to xBees message that user is authorized and no more actions required
+Sends the message to x-bees that the user is authorized and no more actions are required.

 #### `isNotAuthorized: (payload: string) => Promise<ResponseFromChannel>`
-pushes to xBees message that user actions required
+Sends the message to x-bees that user actions are required:
 ```js
 const [user] = useUserContext();